Quick Facts

 - From I-59, head toward DeSoto State Park.
 There are multiple ways to get there, and the way I took did not pass through Fort Payne.
-Other directions go through Fort Payne.
+Other directions I’ve seen go through Fort Payne.

 - Follow the signs to DeSoto State Park, as they’re pretty clearly placed along major intersections.

 - You’re heading toward DeKalb County Road 89.
-You’ll drive for a ways on this road until you enter the state park.
+You’ll drive for a while on this road until you enter the state park.

 - From the direction I entered, I saw the gift shop first.
 I kept heading down County Road 89, and if I had kept going, I would have gone to Fort Payne.

-- Locate the parking are for the Azalea Cascades Boardwalk (Blue Trail) and park here.
+- Locate the parking area for the Azalea Cascades Boardwalk (Blue Trail) and park here.

 - Head down the boardwalk to the Azalea Cascades.